Art at All Saints!

 aspirations and resilience so that everybody can ARISE.

-- Children are encouraged to share their art with their class and any outside competitions in which they may participate.
+• Our students are encouraged to share their art with their community and any outside competitions in which they may participate.

-At All Saints C of E Primary School, we ensure that our Art curriculum is progressive and fosters a love of learning, and allows children to develop fundamental skills and apply them to a variety of tasks across the Curriculum as they move from FS to Year 6.
+At All Saints C of E Primary School, our Art curriculum is progressive and fosters a love of art for our students’ own benefit and enjoyment, allowing children to feel happy and confident and to enjoy developing and applying fundamental skills to a variety of tasks as they move from FS to Year 6.

 Art has a significant impact in the classroom, from the calming effects of concentrated sketching to the grounding effects of sculpture and model-making.
-Art gives the children the opportunity to ARISE and excel outside of more conventional learning topics and to explore their main learning topic in a new light.
+Art gives the children the opportunity to ARISE and excel outside of more conventional learning topics and to explore their main learning topic in a new light, equipping them with artistic skills and critical thinking skills that are invaluable at secondary school and in our modern Britain.
+Our children progress well and attain in line with or above other children nationally.

 Should you wish to find out more about Art at All Saints, please talk to your child’s teacher via email.
 You are also welcome to contact the Art Manager, Mrs Reynolds directly.